-Oversleeping, also known as ‘long sleeping,’ is referred to as hypersomnia, in medical terms.
+Oversleeping, also known as ‘long sleeping,’ is referred to as hypersomnia in medical terms.
 People with hypersomnia or oversleeping problems might need almost 10-12 hours of sleep every night to feel refreshed and rejuvenated the following day.
 For many people, even 15 hours of sleep may seem inadequate.
-Here are a few major causes of hypersomnia, and reasons for oversleeping in general:
+Here are a few major causes of hypersomnia and reasons for oversleeping in general:

-- Depression and high levels of stress – when a person is highly stressed or depressed, they feel exhausted and fatigued to such an extent that it seems difficult to even wake up from the bed.
+When a person is highly stressed or depressed, they feel exhausted and fatigued to such an extent that it seems difficult to even wake up from bed.
 They might also feel too lethargic and disinterested in general.

-- Poor sleeping schedule – Having a poor sleeping schedule is one of the reasons for oversleeping.
+A poor sleep schedule is one reason for oversleeping.
 There is an internal biological clock that your body follows.
 Sleeping and getting up at definite times are part of that schedule.
 People who follow the schedule closely get a good night’s sleep and wake up feeling refreshed in the morning.
 However, with a poor sleeping schedule, one might suffer from insomnia or hypersomnia.

-- Thyroid and heart diseases – Medical conditions like heart and thyroid diseases also cause oversleeping problems in some people.
-It is recommended to take proper medications for the problem and follow instructions and restrictions that the specialist doctor prescribes to avoid the excessive sleep issue.
+Medical conditions like heart and thyroid diseases also cause oversleeping problems in some people.
+It is recommended to take proper medications for the problem and follow instructions and restrictions that the specialist doctor prescribes to avoid excessive sleep issues.

 Oversleeping Symptoms to Watch Out For?